 Can I come and try it out for one session?

 Yes.
 Please contact the club registrar to discuss when an appropriate time may be.

 I am a visiting masters swimmer from another club, can I join you?

 Due to ongoing COVID precautions, please reach out to our club registrar if you are interested in dropping in.

 Do I have to do the same workout as everyone in my lane?

 Yes.
 We have limited space in the lanes.
 Lanes and workouts will be assigned based on swim speed and ability.
 If you need a break, you can sit out a few lengths, but you will be requested to swim the same sets as the other swimmers on the same interval times.

 We have all varieties of abilities.
-Our faster swimmers, on an endurance set will swim at 1:30/100m pace, and our slower swimmers are at 3:00/100m pace.
+Our faster swimmers, on an endurance set will swim at or below 1:30/100m pace, and our slower swimmers are at 3:00/100m pace.